 Casey van den Broek was recognized throughout the building industry for his longstanding efforts in building code work and as an educator.
 Active in all areas of Association business, Mr. van den Broek served as the President of the association during 1991-92.

 Jim Robison Award

-The Jim Robison Award, established in 2000 in honour of the man who was recognized as one of BOABC’s outstanding leaders.
-Mr. Robison served the Association with distinction and he was elected President in 1967/68.
-The award in his name honours a member of the association or a member of the building industry for significant contributions to the code development activities and goals of the Association.
+The Jim Robison award is presented to a member of the association or individual from the building industry for significant contributions to the code development activities and goals of the Association.